fastrgv/AdaGate/README.md

 * Laptop friendly controls;  supports Mac Retina displays.
 * A 3D Sokoban puzzle game that uses the intersection of two cylinders as a puzzle piece that rolls in two perpendicular directions.
 * New stargate dial-home-device [DHD] allows non-linear play; see the island setting evolve.
-* Roll the cylindrical ZPMs to empower the portals and escape thru a wormhole
+* Roll the ZPMs to empower the portals and escape thru a wormhole
 * Four rooms and five degrees of difficulty for a total of 20 challenging puzzles.
 And now solutions are available in the file ./data/solns.sok.
-* Serves as a blueprint for modern OpenGL programming in Ada or C++ using GLSL 330 and shaders.
+* Serves as a blueprint for modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and textures.
-* Note that the Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada project.
+* Note that Sangwine's PNG-IO library, and the Ada bindings to SFML, OpenGL & SDL2 in this app constitute a complete, yet easily extendable Ada library that could be used for most any modern OpenGL project including games, animations, simulations, modeling, or engineering.